Cecilia-Duran/2022-04_gh_usatlas_af_qst/_episodes/07-goodpractices.md

 >
 > - A limit on the amount of CPU cores the may use, above which the job may be blocked, and will run very slowly
 >

+JupyterLab
+Since applications are time limited, please remember to request only the resources that you need.
 {: .callout}

 Acceptable Use policy